 Customers are gravitating towards companies who treat them well.
 In fact, for a growing number of customers, how a company treats them is a more important factor than the company’s products.
 Because of this, every time your company interacts with customers, it impacts their decision to stay with you.

 How a customer experiences your brand is massively important and extends beyond the times that they interact with your company directly.
-Customers will form opinions about your brand based on a number of factors, including your messaging, recommendations from other people in their lives, and direct contact with your company.
+Customers will form opinions about your brand based on several factors, including your messaging, recommendations from other people in their lives, and direct contact with your company.
 And one of the most important things a customer is looking for is how they will be treated.

-Knowing how important experience is to your customers, it’s important for you to tell them that.
+Knowing how important experience is to your customers, it’s crucial for you to tell them that.
 Here are some ways that you can use your customer service as a part of your marketing strategy.

 Find out what sets you apart – and talk about it